 A grade of F is recorded for all courses when a student leaves without prior approved withdrawal.

-Students seeking a medical withdrawal should contact the office of the Vice President of Campus Life and Student Success, which serves as administrator of medical withdrawals for all students.
+Students seeking a medical withdrawal should contact the office of the Dean of Students Office, which serves as administrator of medical withdrawals for all students.
 Students must provide documentation from a medical or mental health care provider of continued care and need for a medical withdrawal.
 This documentation is subject to the approval of the Dean of Students.
 Students who are granted medical withdrawal will receive a grade of “W” assigned for each course.
 No credit is earned and the grade point average is not affected.
 Medical withdrawals have no effect on the student account balance other than the normal withdrawal policies stated under Student Withdrawal and Dropped Courses.
-The medical withdrawal packet is available in the office of the Vice President of Campus Life and Student Success, CUB 201 or available online.
+The medical withdrawal packet is available in the Dean of Students Office or available online.
 Except for unusual circumstances, the decision will ordinarily be communicated within 7 business days.

 Individuals wishing to return to Stetson University following a medical withdrawal must apply for re-entry after a minimum of two months has passed after the official withdrawal and can be accomplished at http://www.stetson.edu/administration/admissions/apply.
 The student requesting to return must submit documentation from a medical or mental health care provider outlining the treatment received while away from the university including an assessment of readiness to return to Stetson.
 This information is subject to approval by the Dean of Students.
 The decision regarding re-entry will be based on an individualized assessment of the student’s readiness to resume studies and be a successful member of the campus community, with or without a reasonable accommodation.
 If re-entry is granted following a medical withdrawal, students may be subject to specific, personalized conditions of return, including, but not limited to, a behavioral agreement.
 Requests for re-entry should be submitted no less than two weeks prior to the start of the semester for which the student is seeking re-entry.
 Except for unusual circumstances, the decision will ordinarily be communicated within 7 business days.